pranjal-pandey1/emoCare-Hub/README.md

 # emoCare-Hub
 Depression is a widespread mental health condition affecting millions of individuals worldwide.
 Timely detection and intervention are crucial for effective management and prevention of its adverse impacts.
-Develop an innovative software application
+Develop an innovative software applicationthat helps in detecting and analysing depression based on symptoms and recommend psychologist to the user.

+# Solution
+Introducing our innovative website—a user-centric platform where users can log in to receive personalized recommendations via an advanced chatbot.
+Beyond merely detecting and analyzing depression symptoms shared by users, the chatbot also offers practical solutions.
+Furthermore, users seeking local psychological support can conveniently locate nearby psychologists by providing their location.
+The chatbot also maintains a record of users' past depression experiences, enhancing its ability to provide meaningful and individualized support.
+We're committed to integrating technology and human touch to enhance mental well-being.